hegdeashwin/hegdeashwin/README.md

 `Software Craftsman` at `PayPal`.
 Part of `Compute Platform Engineering` team for `Risk Infra`.
 Closely work with `Global Data Science` and `Research` on building platforms, APIs, libraries and frameworks for MLOps pipeline, pre-production environment, tuning, training & inferencing and model repository.

-* Tech author, trainer, and mentor.
+* Trainer, Mentor, and Tech author.

 ## Interests & continuous learning on